 Sarah Arriagada’s colourful, mixed media works exude a light, playful quality as she brings everyday materials into collisions that create new and surprising sensations; textures and scales are disrupted as patterned cloth morphs into slickly glazed ceramic, while collaged hard surfaces become design prototypes for soft, hand knotted rugs.

-Drawing on her love of domestic interiors, Arriagada combines found wallpapers and textiles with painting, drawing and collage to produce works that explore the boundaries between fine art and decoration, ‘taste’ and kitsch, the precious and the banal.
+Drawing on her interest in the fetishization of domestic interiors, Arriagada combines found wallpapers and textiles with painting, drawing and collage to produce works that explore the boundaries between fine art and decoration, ‘taste’ and kitsch, the precious and the banal.

 The social space of the home, implied by found cloths and patterned papers, is reworked and reframed to invoke the tensions and interactions between the private domestic sphere and the public arena.